Meet The Teen Sexual Assault Survivors Who Took On Their School District And Won

 “When you see proof that someone who goes to school with you, who you see every day, has done something so awful and talks so awful about women, I think that really affects people,” said Nicole, an Ashland sophomore who works with Bella on activism at school.
 “Then they really started believing what we were saying.”

 Bella quickly helped organize a sit-in at the district’s offices a week later that drew more than 60 students, according to local reports.
 Community members showed up at the school board meeting that night, Dec.
 12, and insisted the district was out of compliance with Title IX.
-Bella and her family also worked with Moen to organize a community forum that week, held at SOU, where parents demanded answers after they watched a video of Bella and several other girls speaking about how the school had handled their sexual assault cases.
+Bella, Nicole, and Bella's family also worked with Moen to organize a community forum that week, held at SOU, where parents demanded answers after they watched a video of Bella and several other girls speaking about how the school had handled their sexual assault cases.
 That same day, the school district put up a webpage about Title IX — a seemingly small gesture, but a concrete step since many students and parents said that until that point they didn’t know anything about Title IX, or how the school deals with sexual assault.

 “It’s not enough to bury a flier in the back of a folder on a Back To School Night,” said Brodsky, who’s now at the National Women’s Law Center.
 “There needs to be active conversation and the school really needs to highlight the availability of this policy.”